 Generic feedback means, that the student gets a standardized feedback that adresses the level of the performance.
 Generic feedback has to be created carefully in order to provide different types of learners with sufficient feedback.
 When generic feedback is developed, it can be re-used without further adjustments.

-Specific feedback is given to individuals or groups and depends on the context and challenges.
+Specific feedback is given to individuals or groups.
+The specific feedback depends both upon the context and challenges.

 Anonymous feedback has the advantage of providing students with negative feedback without the risk of losing face in the eyes of peers.
 It creates an opportunity to provide feedback on a single performance to a particular student, without him/her feeling personally attacked.